Notice of Meeting Location Change

 Watch City Council Meetings Online

-City Council meetings and work sessions are aired live on Time Warner Cable, Ch.
+City Council meetings and work sessions are aired live on Spectrum Cable, Ch.
 16 and AT&T U-Verse, Ch.
 99. The meetings are rebroadcast throughout the week on air and online.

 - View archives of past City Council meetings online.